Small Business Owner Titles: How to Choose the Right One

 CEO

 The CEO, or Chief Executive Officer, is the top executive in a large corporation.
-They make significant decisions, manage operations and resources, and are the main link between the board of directors and corporate operations.
-This role is essential for overseeing all aspects of a complex organizational structure.
+The person with the CEO title makes significant decisions, manages operations and resources, and is the main link between the board of directors and corporate operations.
+The title of CEO is often used for large businesses, but small business owners can still use it if desired.
+It is a traditional title.

-However, business owners can be other members of the C-Suite if their individual skills align better with that role.
+However, business owners can be other members of the C-Suite if their skills align better with that role.
 Other C-Suite titles could include:

 President